extoxesses/LaserMat/README.md

 Badan, A. (2017). *Measurement system for profile and diameter of railway wheels.
 Estimate of an accuracy of laser-camera triangulation sensors*

+__ATTENTION__: this repository is no longer mantained.
+Missing images and library components have been lost.
+I'm sorry for the inconvinient.

 ### Main packages
 | Package | Description |
 | ------- | ----------- |